Learn the why

 iv.
 Scene four · plants too

 Plants get their own care page, not just a watered/not-watered checklist.
-Free covers one plant with watering and essentials; Premium adds setup profiles, seasonal care, repot history, issue tracking, progress photos, and room for the growing shelf.
+Free covers plants within the 2-folk limit with watering and essentials; Premium adds setup profiles, seasonal care, repot history, issue tracking, progress photos, and room for the growing shelf.

 Check soil a little more often.
 Feed lightly while new leaves are active.